kparc/kcc/README.md

 Type system in 𝒌 gets strict when it has to, but also agrees that implicit casts and type coercion have their strengths — especially when done right, which in k they are.

 Before we see the examples, the first thing you need to know about types in 𝒌 is that they are divided into two broad classes: **vector types** and **atomic types**.
 That is, a vector with a single element, say, `42`, is not the same type as an atomic integer of the same value.
-Finally, since functions and other things in 𝒌 are also assignable values, they have their place in type system too.
+Finally, since functions and other things in 𝒌 are also assignable values, they also have their place in the type system.
 Those are **special types** and we will not cover them here in much detail.

 Here is a quick overview of basic 𝒌 types and their symbolic names: